SeanaParker/Improving-NYC-Bus-Reliability-Analyzing-Delays-and-Breakdowns/README.md

 # Project Background
 Frequent bus breakdowns and delays continue to disrupt daily commutes in New York City, creating challenges for transit operations and passenger experience.
 In this case study, I take on the role of a data analyst for the New York Division of Transportation, investigating inefficiencies in scheduling, maintenance, and transit reliability to help fleet managers and transit teams improve service performance.

-**Insights and recommendations are provided on the following key areas:**
-- Root Causes of Bus Breakdowns and Delays
-- Bus Companies and Boroughs with the Longest Delays
-- Major Contributors to Service Disruptions
-- Trends in Breakdown and Delay Frequency

 The Excel workbook, which includes data cleaning and exploratory analysis, is available for review [here.](https://drive.google.com/file/d/1dMir4RXcHYUZkAWSv4vVEhzBwoXcVDk3/view?usp=sharing)